5 Emerging Cannabis Markets to Watch

 5 Upcoming Cannabis Markets to Watch

 With thousands of people search for medical marijuana jobs daily, the cannabis industry is set to become one of the world’s largest and fastest growing industries.
 In fact, legal cannabis could be a $22 billion dollar market by 2021.
 These figures are likely to be much higher as more states open up to legalization, medicinally and recreationally.
 Although many people are looking towards California in 2018 with adult use underway, it’s not the only state to be watching.
 Here are five key cannabis markets you should be monitoring.

+This is the biggest state to watch for in upcoming cannabis markets.
 In November 2016, voters approved a measure allowing recreational cannabis or adult use in Massachusetts.
 The Massachusetts Cannabis Control Commission was put in charge of drafting regulations.
 Currently, the state has mandated the regulations be put in place by March 15, 2018.
 Retail cannabis sales are anticipated to start July 1, 2018.
 It is still unclear though whether or not licenses will be issued by then.
 Regardless, Massachusetts is poised to be a lucrative market, for entrepreneurs and investors.